 In 2011 the Oxford English Dictionary defined entheogen, “The term is used for psychedelics that are intentionally used spiritually, that is, they generate (engen) the experience of god (theo) within.”
-In a very real sense, today’s Entheogenic Reformation extends the Protestant Reformation a giant step (Ellens 2014 Roberts 2012).
-In the , Protestants claimed they needed the Catholic Church less (or even not at all) because the Bible permitted them direct access to the word of God replacing a church that claimed to be the bridge to God.
-In today’s reformation, claim that their sacraments give direct access to the experience of sacredness (sometimes interpreted as God) instead of the word of God in print.
+In a very real sense, today’s Entheogenic Reformation extends the Protestant Reformation a giant step (Ellens, 2014; Roberts, 2012).
+In the latter Reformation, Protestants claimed they needed the Catholic Church less (or even not at all) because the Bible permitted them direct access to the word of God replacing a church that claimed to be the bridge to God.
+In today’s reformation, entheogenists claim that their sacraments give direct access to the experience of sacredness (sometimes interpreted as God) instead of the word of God in print.

 This raises policy questions at every level: